Donny de Groot

-Donny de Groot (born 16 August 1979) is a Dutch former professional footballer who played as a striker.
+Donny de Groot (born 16 August 1979) is a Dutch retired footballer who played as a striker.

 Club career

 Early career

 De Groot started his football career with amateur side UNIO in Oudewater, near his native town Gouda.
 As a youth player, he moved to FC Utrecht, where he made his debut for the main squad on 27 February 2000, in the home game against AZ.
 During the next two and a half years in Utrecht, De Groot played only five matches for the main squad.
 During the 2001–02 season, De Groot moved to FC Volendam, where he scored 9 goals in 15 matches.
 De Groot moved to FC Emmen for the next season.
 His 30 goals in 31 matches made him top scorer of the 2002–03 Eerste Divisie.

 Success and career abroad

 He returned to FC Utrecht for the 2003–04 Eredivisie season; he played 23 matches, scoring 5 goals.
 At the end of the season, De Groot moved to RBC Roosendaal, and during the 2005–06 Eredivisie season, he went to Eerste Divisie side De Graafschap.
 At the end of the season, De Groot moved abroad, signing a two-year deal with AEK Larnaca of Cyprus.
 De Groot played for the Cypriot side for only one season, and returned to De Graafschap for the 2007–08 Eredivisie season.

 On 30 January 2009, he went to Newcastle Jets on a free transfer.
 On 10 March 2009, he made his debut for Newcastle in their 2–0 loss in the AFC Champions League to Beijing Guoan.
 De Groot fell out of favour under new manager Branko Čulina and was given permission to negotiate with other clubs.